wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/control-system-hardware.rst

+.. include:: <isonum.txt>

 FRC Control System Hardware Overview
 ====================================

-The goal of this document is to provide a brief overview of the hardware components that make up the FRC Control System.
+The goal of this document is to provide a brief overview of the hardware components that make up the FRC\ |reg| Control System.
 Each component will contain a brief description of the component function, a brief listing of critical connections, and a link to more documentation if available.

 .. note:: For complete wiring instructions/diagrams, please see the :doc:`Wiring the FRC Control System <how-to-wire-a-robot>` document.